JustinBeaudry/PocketVJ-CP-v3/README.md

 ### If you Build it from scratch
 use the Raspian Jessie Lite image together with RPi2/RPi3<br />
 (no official support for Raspian Stretch yet, but most of things should work, gstreamer0.10-plugins-bad gstreamer1.0 have no canditate)

+- Add www-data to your sudoers list with:\
+   `visudo` add this line at the end: `www-data ALL=(ALL) NOPASSWD: ALL`
+- Allow php with: `sudo lighty-enable-mod fastcgi-php`

 ### Dependencies to install: